drs-az/Terminal/README.md

 - ✅ **Tasks**: Add items, tag them, set priorities or due dates, and search.
 - 📝 **Notes**: Create standalone notes or link them to tasks, and tag them.
-- 🔐 **Passcode Lock**: Protect your data with AES-256-GCM encryption (derived with PBKDF2).
+- 🔐 **Passcode Lock**: Protect your data with AES-256-GCM encryption (keys derived with scrypt).
 Saving is blocked until you set a passcode.
 - ⏰ **Due-date Notifications**: Receive reminders for tasks on their due date (requires notification permission).
 - 🎨 **Custom Themes**: Adjust terminal colors with the `THEME` command.
 - 📤 **Export/Import**: Backup or restore tasks, notes, and messages in JSON format.